Pro Insights

 Considerations

-- Significantly higher upfront cost for the unit and professional installation.
+- Requires a higher upfront investment for both the unit and highly specialized professional installation, including potential infrastructure upgrades.

-- Installation can be complex, often requiring upgrades to gas lines and ventilation systems.
+- Installation can be complex, often necessitating modifications to existing gas lines (larger diameter), dedicated ventilation systems, or electrical circuits.

 | Type | Price Range |